voltrue2/in-app-purchase/README.md

 			// oh no error...
 		}
 		if (iap.isValidated(response)) {
-			// get the purchased items that have not been expired ONYL var options = {
+			// get the purchased items that have not been expired ONLY var options = {
 				ignoreExipred: true
 			};